-I have spoken at a variety of events across the U.S. and abroad, including patient education events and medical meetings.
+I have spoken at a variety of events across the U.S. and abroad, including medical meetings and patient education events.
 Some of the topics I have had the pleasure of speaking on include:

 - Patient involvement in the drug development process